Skip to main content

 Start the Game

-Click on the start button or tap SPACE.
+Click the start button or tap SPACE.
 Player 1 (White) starts first.
-In blue, the clock of the active player will be pointed out.
+The active player's clock will be highlighted.

 3